ristiisa/pocketrgb-et/README.md

 ![blue-green](screenshots/blue-green.bmp)

 ## To-do
-* Compare and replace non-matching blocks of the Unknown Dungeon map
-* Port item type and coordinates
-* Replace Mewtwo coordinates
-* Port the save sound effect from Green.
 * Create a branch with Pokémon names replaced with their Hepburn/Trademarked Japanese names (https://docs.google.com/spreadsheets/u/0/d/18NN_FWd8pZBRk7cZPjj-pN17jDVKyMSgfPf_fbfyBIo/htmlview#)
 * Create a branch with Character names replaced with the Romaji names from Bulbapedia (https://bulbapedia.bulbagarden.net/wiki/List_of_characters_in_other_languages)
 * Create a final branch without either before adding both to master
 * Look into Unexpected Counter Damage Bug further to see if I can propperly port Jojobear13's fix without build errors

-## To-Verify

-* Pokémon scrolling speed
-* Bulbasaur starts moving at the beginning of the title music after the introduction notes
-* Saffron City guards detecting any object as a drink fixed
+* Look into the Saffron City guards detecting any object as a drink bug

 ## Credits

+* Masaru2 for his hand in the majority of the original work in his fork of MoriyaFaith's pokejp project
 * Montblanc and ShaneM for their rom hacks that got me trying to do this and have been a constant refrence
-* MoriyaFaith for his original pokejp project and Masaru2 for his fork
 * [pokered](https://github.com/pret/pokered) for serving as a base dissassembly with a detailed Bugs list
 * Alchav's fork of pokered, which allowed usage of the RG sprites
 * Rangi42 for creating Tilemap Studio and Polished Map, allowing for editing of tilemaps, Cerulean Cave and the Japanese Map Border Layout